The History of Grays Harbor Public Health District No.1

 The organization’s name was changed to Mark Reed Health Care District in the fall of 2007 to encompass the Critical Access Hospital, Mark Reed Health Care Clinic and as of March 1st 2011 Elma Family Medicine.

 Following the closure of Mark Reed Hospital, Mark Reed Healthcare Clinic continued to operate out of the nearly 60-year-old building.
-Since before Summit Pacific Medical Center opened its doors, hospital leadership began dreaming of being able to give Mark Reed Healthcare Clinic patients a new clinic facility.
+Even before Summit Pacific Medical Center opened its doors, hospital leadership began dreaming of being able to provide McCleary patients with a new facility.
 The District was pleased to open the new 6,000 square foot building in April of 2016.